 The tariffs will show you the taxi rates, which again can vary.
 It displays the rate per kilometre, the cost of a pre-ordered taxi, a starting fee, and a per-minute waiting cost.

 Foreign passengers, unfortunately, are the targets of taxi scams.
 The old “the meter doesn’t work” trick is a common scam here, but they have to be switched on, by law, so you should insist on them using it.
 If they don’t, find another taxi – there are plenty.

 Many of the taxi companies have apps, so you can book one in advance without any language issues and keep up with how much it’s going to cost, too.
 TaxiMe, for example, is a taxi app for Sofia and provides a cashless way to get around the city; another is OK Taxi Sofia, an app for OK Supertrans (a major cab company in the capital).

 In general taxis in Bulgaria are safe, and will be much cheaper than in your home country (probably).

 Is public transportation in Bulgaria safe?

 Public transport in Bulgaria is generally pretty safe, but it obviously varies throughout the country.
 For example, in Sofia, there’s the metro, trams and buses to use, whilst other towns barely have a bus service.

 The thing about train travel in Bulgaria, however, is that it can be quite slow (especially compared to buses).
 Learning, or reading, some Cyrillic can definitely help you discern where you’re going and which train services are faster.

-A good tip for using the Bulgaria State Railways is to hit up their website: www.bdz.bg.
-This is a good place to go to find out about routes, and fares, and plan your journeys.
+A good tip for using the Bulgaria State Railways is to look online to find out about routes, and fares, and plan your journeys.